aitu-ads/assignment4/README.md

 # ads-assignment4

++ In this assignment you are to solve 10 problems on graphs.
++ Problems 1, 2 and 3 don't have a special logic, but common sense.
++ Problems 4, 5, 6 and 7 are on DFS and BFS.
++ Problems 8, 9 and 10 are essentially the same shortest-path problem but each is to be solved by a different algorithm.
++ Do not change problems API.
+Tests to grade your solutions will be injected into repos later.
++ Good Luck!

 1. [Find Champion](Problem01.md) **(2 points)**
 2. [Find Center of Star Graph](Problem02.md) **(2 points)**
 3. [Find Town Judge](Problem03.md) **(2 points)**